sophiapoirier/destroyfx/README.md

 Inverts the polarity of every Nth audio sample, resulting in a crispy digital noisy effect.

+### freeverb/

+Freeverb is a public domain reverb algorithm by Jezar at Dreampoint.
+There are several VST implementations of it, but no AU, so we ported it, and have made some improvements to it too.

 ---

 These plugins are somewhat mature, but are lacking GUIs and thorough